 While she finds this both weird and insulting, Emma has no actual intention of breaking these rules – until her guardians go missing.
 Now all bets are off.
 Only a single line separates her side of the street from the elites’, and she’s crossing it.

 Captured and held by Lexen and his brothers, she learns the rules are in place for a very good reason.
 There’s a secret world hidden in this small town which goes far beyond the one she knows and understands.

 A world not for humans.

 I think I’ve found my first series that would get a five-star rating this year!
-So far, I’ve read ten of Jaymin’s book, and this one blew me away.
+So far, I’ve read ten of Jaymin’s books, and this one blew me away.
 I couldn’t put this book down at all and have to force myself to do it.
-My only hope was that the next three books would be as exciting as the first one.
+My only hope was that the following three books would be as exciting as the first one.

 House of Imperial

 Callie has spent her life moving towns every four months in a bid to “stay off the grid.”
 Her only family is a paranoid mother who believes there’s a race of supernatural beings out there actively searching for Callie.

 A race who could destroy Earth if they get their hands on her.
 Callie’s never seen one thing to suggest there’s any truth to mom’s insane ramblings, and at the age of eighteen now, she’s grown numb to her reality – she’s never going to have a normal life.